Dick Johnson is Dead Review: An original cinematic experience

 When her octogenarian father is diagnosed with dementia, Kirsten realises that history is repeating itself.
 Barely seven years ago, Kirsten’s mother had died after falling down the stairs.
 But Dick says he lost his wife even before the horrific incident… to Alzheimer's.
 Kirsten sees that Dick is headed in the same direction.
 To come to terms with the impending death of her dad, Kirsten comes up with an eccentric solution.
 She suggests to her father that they enact different ways of his death and film them!

 So, we get to see a series of Dick’s deaths.
 He dies falling down the stairs like his dead wife, he dies when an air-conditioner falls on his head... you get the idea.
 However, the film is more than these frivolous enactments.
 Kirsten turns the camera towards the affected, like Dick’s high-school crush, and captures their perspectives of death.
-These human moments juxtaposed with the dark humour of Dick’s deaths make at once for quality cinema and a winning feature drama.
+These human moments juxtaposed with the dark humour of Dick’s deaths make at once for quality cinema and a winning documentary.

 Added to this is the charm of Dick Johnson and his contagious laugh.
 The dying man is both practical and emotional at the same time.
 There are moments of overwhelming emotion, like when he breaks down learning that he is not allowed to drive anymore.
 The car, to Dick, is more than a means of transportation; it's his freedom.
 In another instance, he remains candid about the idea of euthanasia.
 He says his daughter has his permission to euthanise him.
 When she asks him about the right time to do it, he laughs: “Pass it by me before you do it.”